What Does Direct Sales Mean? [The Complete Guide for 2023]

 6. Create an Effective Pitch That Highlights the Benefits of Your Product

-Any seller, direct or not, needs a good pitch.
+Any retailer, direct or not, needs a good pitch.

 The word “pitch” may sound scary, but it just refers to a “canned response” (of sorts) that you are ready to present at any given moment.